 Consider off-site data backups and alternatives

 Cloud security is a hot topic.
 There are many tools that can help improve the security of your cloud environment, but it’s always possible that an attack can take place through malicious software like viruses or trojans.
 Protect what you’ve already stored by making sure to do backups, and always make sure that said backups are stored elsewhere from your main data for this very reason.

 Be proactive with security, not reactive

-Someone has your email address, they can contact you at any time and even threaten to publish your private information if you don’t do as they say. proactive steps you can take to protect yourself include; – Creating a secure business email address. – Use a unique password for each account you have.
-Make sure your online banking information is stored in a separate place from your other personal information.
+Someone has your email address, they can contact you at any time and even threaten to publish your private information if you don’t do as they say.
+Although, proactive steps you can take to protect yourself include; – Creating a secure business email address. – Use a unique password for each account you have.
+Therefore, make sure your online banking information is stored in a separate place from your other personal information.
 Unfortunately, most companies treat security at the time of the attack.